-Medium budget scenario (50 MNOK/year through eVITA)
+High budget scenario (70 MNOK/year through eVITA)

-This budget scenario will make it possible to consider three possible investment strategies.
+This budget scenario will make it possible to consider three alternative investment strategies.

-- 1. Use the same strategy as for the low budget scenarios, but increase the size of the systems. - 2.
-Invest in a capability system that is upgraded after $1\frac{1}{2} 2$ years.
-Invest in a capacity system every two years.
+1. Use the same strategy as for the low budget scenarios, but increase the size of the systems.

+- 2. Invest in a high end capability system that is upgraded after $1 \frac{1}{2} 2$ years.
+Invest in a new system to handle capacity use every two years.
 There will be three national computer resources available.
 Both the capability system and at least one of the capacity systems will be reasonably up to date. - 3.
 Invest in a new capability and capacity system every two years.
 There will be four national computer resources available where at least two are reasonably up to date.